hazebam/cv/index.md

 ## Summary

-Recent Environmental Science BSc graduate, currently studying an MSc(Res) due to end September 2025.
-A strong foundation in numerical modelling, programming using Python and R using high performance computing.
+Strong foundation in numerical modelling, programming using Python and R  and using high performance computing.
 Highly motivated to pursue a career in climate science.
+Interested in climate modelling, climbing and hiking in mountainous areas.

 ## Education

 `2024-2025`
 __Master of Science by research: _Polar and Alpine Change___
 - _University of Sheffield:_
 - __Dissertation:__ Modelling glacial meltwater contribution and high Andean wetland health
+  - Using glacier models in python using linux computers, teaching in research techniques and scientific writing

 `2022-2024`
 __Bachelor of science: _Environmental science___ __2:1__
 - _University of York:_
 - __Dissertation:__ Remote sensing algal growth on the Greenland Ice Sheet
+  - teaching in paleoglaciology, using R to analyse large remote sensing datasets
+  -
 `2018 - 2020`
 __A Levels:__
 - _Sir Henry Floyd Grammar School:_